 Line management was arguably the group that was most directly impacted by SOX.
 They had no choice but to improve the structure and support underlying their financial controls.
 While this certainly caused a lot of confusion in the beginning, many of those impacted used this as an opportunity to identify and eliminate redundancy and inefficiency in their accounting and reporting processes.
 This in turn allowed them to increase efficiency in their processes and reduce the cost of compliance.

 As organizations continue down their path of SOX compliance, it is incumbent upon these line managers to understand that they are the ones who are ultimately responsible for maintaining an effective system of controls.
 To that end, the expectation should be for them to clearly define and document their processes and assign direct ownership to the individuals who are best positioned to ensure that controls are properly designed and operating as intended.
-Further, when issues related to their controls do arise, it is management’s responsibility to understand the nature of the issue, identify the actions that will be taken to resolve the issue and see the issue through to resolution.
+Further, when issues related to their controls do arise, it is management’s responsibility to understand the nature of the issue, identify the actions that will be taken to resolve the issue, and see the issue through to resolution.

 Public Accounting Firms: Independent Validation

 While they dealt with the fallout of the Andersen collapse (which included ingesting thousands of new employees in a very short time), public accounting firms were in the unenviable position of giving the final opinion on their clients’ overall SOX compliance stature—this without a clear set of guidelines to start with.
-Since this time, the Public Company Accounting Oversight Board (PCAOB) was formed, and they have established and subsequently refined a clear set of guidelines on how a review of controls over financial reporting should be scoped and executed, lending much needed transparency to the overall process, particularly as it relates to external auditors.
+Since this time, the Public Company Accounting Oversight Board (PCAOB) was formed, and they have established and subsequently refined a clear set of guidelines on how a review of controls over financial reporting should be scoped and executed, lending much-needed transparency to the overall process, particularly as it relates to external auditors.

 The external auditor’s role in the process remains largely unchanged: to serve as the independent body that validates whether an organization’s financials are accurately stated, as well as whether the system of controls in place to produce the financials is operating as intended.
 In terms of identifying concerns that may impact an investor’s ability to rely on an organization’s financial results, the external auditors also determine the materiality thresholds that drive the significance of issues, and they determine whether management has appropriately addressed the issues brought to their attention.

 As in the early days of SOX, internal audit finds itself positioned between the other two parties.
 Only now they focus less on identifying and testing controls and more on evaluating the effectiveness of the programs in place to determine the overall structure and effectiveness of those controls.
-The extent to which IA is involved in the overall SOX validation process will certainly vary by organization, but at a minimum IA should consider the impact of their work on the entity’s system of financial controls and determine whether they are in a position to help provide assurance over those controls.
+The extent to which IA is involved in the overall SOX validation process will certainly vary by organization, but at a minimum, IA should consider the impact of their work on the entity’s system of financial controls and determine whether they are in a position to help provide assurance over those controls.

-While the players haven’t changed much, the nature and extent of their involvement in the process certainly has.
+While the players haven’t changed much, the nature and extent of their involvement in the process certainly have.
 In working together the last 15+ years, these groups have collectively made the prospect of complying with SOX much less daunting and more of a value-adding element of an organization’s overall governance program.